 In summary, scripture overwhelmingly illustrates that one of the primary vehicles to demonstrate the resurrection of Christ from the dead is to allow God to use His church as His witnesses through the use of signs, wonders and healings.

-For those who teach that this was only for the first century church I ask them, don’t you think that now more then ever before we need to move in the power of God to demonstrate His reality?
+For those who teach that this was only for the first century church I ask them, don’t you think that now more than ever before we need to move in the power of God to demonstrate His reality?
 Aside from the fact that church history is replete with stories of believers continuing to operate in signs, wonders and healings to demonstrate the truth of the gospel.
 This present secular humanistic society we live in will not be convinced merely by good rhetoric and visceral worship experiences during a Sunday morning service; they need to experience the glory, presence and power of God almighty!

-One reason I write this article is because I am concerned that even amongst so called Pentecostal and Charismatic churches, there seems to be a dearth in the land regarding the power gifts.
-When Paul wrote in 1 Corinthians 12:4-8 that God gave manifestations of the Spirit to the church as He wills-who are we to say that only good sermons, strategic planning and the use of props is enough to transform the world!
+One reason I write this article is because I am concerned that even amongst so-called Pentecostal and Charismatic churches, there seems to be a dearth in the land regarding the power gifts.
+When Paul wrote in 1 Corinthians 12:4-8 that God gave manifestations of the Spirit to the church as He wills — who are we to say that only good sermons, strategic planning and the use of props is enough to transform the world!
 God knows best and God loves to show off His stuff in front of the world.